Privacy

 To train our staff (for example our customer service team).
 It is in our legitimate business interests to provide you with a helpful service.

 To maintain and administer our Site.
-It is in our legitimate business interests to maintain our IT services, network security, to maintain our system; and we need to Process this information to comply with our legal and regulatory obligations.
+It is in our legitimate business interests to maintain our IT services, network security, to maintain our system; and we need to process this information to comply with our legal and regulatory obligations.

 To improve our Site, products and services, and experiences, such as by understanding analytics.
 It is in our legitimate business interests to better understand your preferences, update our Site, and develop our business strategy.